Skip to main content

 After the postdoc is hired, faculty are expected to provide advice and assistance regarding the postdoc’s research project and professional career development goals.
 Mentors are encouraged to review the Compact Between Postdoctoral Appointees and Their Mentors.
 In addition, mentors are required to provide the postdoc with written and oral input and evaluation annually regarding his/her progress via the Individual Development Plan (IDP).
 In addition to the IDP, mentors should discuss performance and expectations throughout the year.

 Postdoc appointments are for a period of one year and may be renewed if applicable.
 Vanderbilt has a five-year maximum term limit, which includes prior postdoc experience at other institutions.
-Special circumstances are reviewed on a case-by-case basis by the OPA.
+Special circumstances are reviewed on a case-by-case basis by the school or college's dean's office and the OPA.

-No, postdocs must be appointed in an academic department.
+Postdocs must be appointed in an academic department, with only a few exceptions.
 They can be affiliated with a center or institute; in which case they are typically appointed into the academic department of their faculty mentor.

 Vanderbilt has six postdoctoral titles/job codes: